• 1 Samuel 23:13-29; Psalm 54; 1 Samuel 24-25:44

 ~ Listen to today’s Scripture with The ESV Bible ~

-Worship Video: Today’s readings in Joshua 8:34 reminded me of Shawn McDonald’s song “Closer:”
+Worship Video: Today’s readings in 1 Samuel and the Psalms reminded me of MercyMe’s song “How Great is Your Love:”

 Comments from You: What verses or insights stand out to you in today’s readings?
 Please post up by clicking on the “Comments” link below!